 Light: Thrives in bright indirect light.
-Allowing the plant to get morning sun is good, but it should never be kept in direct sunlight during the harsher afternoon hours, as the rays can scorch its fragile foliage.
+Allowing the plant to get morning sun is good, however it should never be kept in direct sunlight during the harsher afternoon hours, as the rays can scorch its fragile foliage.
 Aim for about 6 to 8 hours of filtered light a day.

 Temp: Average room temperatures.
 Avoid cold drafts and direct airflow from heaters in the winter months.